 What treatments have you had?

-I was on prednisone for years before having ileoanal anastomosis surgery, J-pouch.
-Now I’m on Cimzia, which keeps my Crohn’s in check.
+I was on prednisone for years before having ileoanal anastomosis surgery, or J-pouch.
+Now I’m on certolizumab pegol(Cimzia), which keeps my Crohn’s in check.

 How long ago were you diagnosed?

-I was diagnosed with ulcerative colitis in 1998, immediately after the birth of my twins, my third and fourth children.
+I was diagnosed with UC in 1998, immediately after the birth of my twins, my third and fourth children.
 I went from an extremely active lifestyle to being practically unable to leave my house.

 What medications have you taken?